 Lock your chickens up overnight to keep them safe from predators.
 When parenting chickens, be aware of pecking order.
 Chickens peck at each other to determine an order of most to least dominant.
 This decides a chook’s position in getting food or choice of roosting spot.
 If you notice a change in pecking order, it can indicate that a chicken has fallen ill or is unhealthy, as weaker chooks are pushed to the bottom.
 Chooks should never be treated with products not registered for use on chickens and always seek veterinary advice.

-Visit your local Petbarn or shop our bird supplies online to find the best products for your chickens.
+Visit your local Petbarn or shop our bird and poultry supplies online to find the best products for your chickens.

 - Chicken coop